alibasheer/woo-mpgs/readme.txt

 = What is the recommended API Version to use? =

-We recommend using API version 49 as it is the most tested version with our plugin
+We are supporting the latest version of the API, However, API version 49 is the most tested version with our plugin

 == Screenshots ==